-When groups of cells live together and have different functions, the process leading to this is called differentiation.
+Why do cells only divide a certain number of times?
+Can that number of times be reset?
+Back in primordial times, life was represented by single-celled organisms.
+When a cell had grown to a sufficient size, the cell = the entire animal divided.
+Alternately, this cell grew quiescent (formed a spore) or died.
+Divide, differentiate (sporulation), or die.
 To differentiate is and was to specialize.
-Cell, tissue, and organ systems reach specialized states that are not broken, except by death.
-Despite several billion years of practice, for individual cells, those three options are still the main decision forks in the road: divide, differentiate, or die.
+Cell, tissue, and organ reach specialized states that are not broken, except by death.
+Despite three billions years of practice, for individual cells, those three options are still the main forks in the road: divide, differentiate, or die.